 Customers all started in the awareness phase, moving on to engagement and discovery before making a purchase and becoming a lifelong customer.
 It's neat, tidy and not at all how things work anymore.

-With the growth of so many different digital channels, every customer's journey is unique.
+With the growth of so many different digital channels, including email marketing campaigns, every customer's journey is unique.
 Marketers have to adapt.
-In the new funnel, customers can come and go at various stages with the goal of maximising a customer's lifetime value (rather than simple making one sale).
+In the new funnel, customers can come and go at various stages with the goal of maximising a customer's lifetime value (rather than simply making one sale).
+Crafting compelling subject lines is crucial for the success of an email marketing campaign, reflecting an evolving email marketing trend.

 Here's what the new funnel looks like: